j-ckal/uwus/content/blog/adhd.md

 **Compulsory learning on a topic I'm not interested in and/or has no immediate use to me is still tragic scenes 🫡**

 Does the ability to concentrate vary for most people week to week, assuming no external circumstance changes?
-I'll have a really productive week, run and exercise consistently, feel great about it, make a concious effort to repeat that, then spend the following week depressed at how little I achieved.
+I'll have a really productive week, run and exercise consistently, feel great about it, make a conscious effort to repeat that, then spend the following week depressed at how little I achieved.

 ![](/images/adhd/adhdmeme.jpg)